lubosgarancovsky/astar_pathfinder/README.md

 npm run dev

 This will start a development server at http://localhost:3000 where you can view the visualisation in your browser.

-Feel free to use this code for your own projects or to contribute to the repository.
-If you find any bugs or have any suggestions, please open an issue or a pull request.